 This creates a game system that allows for quite a bit of player freedom.
 I was surprised by how many options I had for certain objectives.
 I’ll try to explain one early occurrence here.

 Upon entering a church, I discovered that there had been a murder.
-The vicar said he wasn’t involved, and I then found information about the victim’s last steps.
+The vicar said that he wasn’t involved, then I found information about the victim’s last steps.
 Following those led me to a letter regarding her killer’s identity, so I reported back to the church and then threatened the guilty party who pleaded their case.
 I didn’t plan to tell the military leader who controlled that region about the murder, but ended up doing so later because I needed access to a jail, and he wanted information in return for the key.
-I did this after taking out the vicar and the two female witnesses, because I discovered that he had an important atomic battery, and I couldn’t figure out how to get his key otherwise.
+I did this after taking out the vicar and the two female witnesses, because I discovered that he had an important atomic battery and I couldn’t figure out how to get his key otherwise.
 Nobody ever said anything about the fact that there were four bodies in the church instead of just one.

 This open-ended design has its drawbacks, too.
 That’s because, shortly after this, I decided to help someone escape the massive jail, which sat at the end of a well populated guard camp.
 This was a mistake because, after I let them out they ran through a door into the underground tunnels and locked it behind them.
 I then spent an hour or so trying to escape from the jail, and got lost or killed more than once.
 I tried every door, crawled through every crack, and even walked between walls.
 However, the only exit that I could find was out the front door, and changing the exploration settings to a lower difficulty didn’t help much.
 It just told me that I had to find a tunnel out in the guard camp.
 The result was me running for my life, through a good amount of enemies, a couple of turrets and even past a massive mech.
 I was lucky to survive, and barely did.